thomasphorton/thomasphorton.com/source/parts/index.md

 ---
 title: My IoT Toolbox
+description: bar
 ---

-What's in the box?

-I've amassed a collection of gear over the years, some of which collects dust for a long time before I figure out what I'm going to use it for.
+What's in my Internet of Things (IoT) Toolbox?
+Lots of different modules and sensors that I've collected over the years.
+These things are cheap and always seem to come in multiples, so I've organized them all in a tackle box that I can always dig through when a project idea comes up.

 This list is more for my sanity than anything else!

 # Platforms
 * Raspberry Pi 3B+